preetamhazra/ANN-for-non-linear-function/README.md

 # ANN-for-non-linear-function
-ANN for non linear function: trial of scaling and activation function tweek for a better fit
+ANN for non linear function: trial of scaling the input/output and activation functions' tweeking for a better fit